 In this guide, I want to show you how to open files when –

-Incidentally, if you have problems opening files or folder by double left clicking on them, then you might need to slow down the double click speed of your mouse.
-Computer Mouse And Keyboard Basics
+Incidentally, if you have problems opening files or folders by double left clicking on them, then you might need to slow down the double click speed of your mouse.
+This is the very first subject covered by the At Home Basic Computer Course Computer Mouse And Keyboard Basics

 How To Open A File From Within A Program Or App.